IBM/ibmi-oss-examples/camel/README.md

 ## How to install prerequisites, configure, and run this example on IBM i

-This example requires an SMTP server for sending email.
+Naturally, the email example requires an SMTP server for sending email.
 Be sure to have one handy.
 Your organization probably already has an SMTP server, and there are several free (or trial) services available online, including Gmail, or MailJet.
 You can also run your own free mail server, like hMailServer.

+Similarly, the Kafka example requires you to have a Kafka bootstrap server available.

 #### 1. Install a Java runtime.